 First you have to fry your fish:

 Remove scales and clean fish (see tips below.)
+Hopefully, you can buy your fish already cleaned.
 Cut your fish into slices about 1 1/2 to 2 inches.
 Use a sharp knife to cut several slits in each piece of fish.

 Coat fish on both sides with flour.

-Add one cup of cooking oil to a large skillet.
+Add 3/4 cup of the cooking oil to a large skillet.
 Heat the oil on medium high.
-When oil is hot, fry fish until both sides are brown.
+When the oil is hot, fry fish until both sides are brown.
 Reduce heat if your fish is cooking too fast.

 Then you make your fish gravy:

-Heat 1/4 cup of oil in large skillet on medium high.
+Heat the remaining 1/4 cup of oil in a large skillet on medium high.
 Add 3 Tbs of flour to hot oil.
 Stir until well mixed.

 Add sliced onions.
 Continue stirring until onions and flour are golden brown.
 Reduce heat to medium.
 Add tomato paste and mix in.